Embarrassed to see gyn for possible yeast infection

 If you don't have an established health care provider, now is as good a time as any to find one.
 Perhaps you can ask your friends, or people at work or school.
 Ask them why they like a particular provider.
 Is s/he caring, understanding, and takes her/his time to explain things and answer questions?

 The next step is to call and make an appointment.
 It is important that you let the person scheduling the appointment know that you are having a problem that requires immediate attention so that you will not have to wait too long to be seen.
-Columbia students can make an appointment at Medical Services through Open Communicator, or by calling x4-2284.
-In addition, you can always call Planned Parenthood at (800) 230-7526 to find a clinic near you.
+Columbia students can make an appointment at Medical Services (Morningside) or the Student Health Service (CUMC).
+In addition, you can always contact Planned Parenthood to find a clinic near you.
 These centers are staffed by health care providers with special training in women's health.

 Here's to good health,